MicrosoftDocs/VBA-Docs/excel/Concepts/Excel-Performance/excel-tips-for-optimizing-performance-obstructions.md

 Optimize your code by explicitly reducing the number of times data is transferred between Excel and your code.
 Instead of looping through cells one at a time to get or set a value, get or set the values in the entire range of cells in one line, using a variant containing a two-dimensional array to store values as needed.
 The following code examples compare these two methods.

 The following code example shows non-optimized code that loops through cells one at a time to get and set the values of cells A1:C10000.
-These cells do not contain formulas.
+These cells don't contain formulas.

 ```vb
   Dim DataRange as Range